pmorch/keepassxc-wiki/Merge-strategy.md

 We have two historical (long-lived) branches `master` and `develop`.
 The top revision of the `master` branch always represents the latest released version whereas `develop` points to the latest development version.
 Both branches must always be in a compilable and usable state and all tests must pass.

-Additionally to these two branches, there are several short-lived branches with different prefixes:
+In addition to these two branches, there are several short-lived branches with different prefixes:

 - **`feature/<issue#-description>`**: new features or non-critical fixes<br>
    *Branch from:* `develop`<br>